 Pattern

-ROW 1: With size H hook, starting in the 3rd chain from the hook, HDC in each chain.
-When you reach the end of the chain, chain 2 and turn.
+ROW 1: With size H hook, starting in the 3rd chain from the hook, work 1 HDC in each chain.
+CH 2 and turn.

 ROWS 3 – 28: Repeat row 2 until you reach 28 rows, or until the length measures 7 inches for adults, 6 inches for kids, or 5 inches for a baby size.